davidgumberg/prnotes/31590/pubkeyprovider.md

 public:
     bool GetKeyByXOnly(const XOnlyPubKey& pubkey, CKey& key) const {
+        // [ Check GetKey() for all (two, for now) possible CKeyID's for a

-        for (const auto& id : pubkey.GetKeyIDs()) {
+        //   given x coord, return true if we have a match. ] for (const auto& id : pubkey.GetKeyIDs()) {
             if (GetKey(id, key)) return true;
         }